Jets' Gase annoyed by Maccagnan rift reports

-FLORHAM PARK, N.J. – Adam Gase was upset about reports of a rift between he and Jets general manager Mike Maccagnan prior to the NFL Draft last month.
+FLORHAM PARK, N.J. — Adam Gase was upset about reports of a rift between Jets general manager Mike Maccagnan and himself before the NFL Draft last month.

 Gase said he is in constant communication with Maccagnan and there are no issues.